-The VA Outline is a tool window of Visual Assist that provides an active, high-level view of the contents of the current source window.
+The VA Outline is a tool window of Visual Assist that provides a synchronized, high-level view of the contents of the current source window.
 The VA Outline automatically updates as you modify source, and edits made via the VA Outline are reflected immediately in the source window.

 The VA Outline is normally tabbed after installation of Visual Assist.
 Check the tabs near your Solution Explorer.